 There is also another extremely important point, which is very relevant to our age.

-Because of extreme specialisation with respect to Band 2 (at least with respect to rational cognitive type understanding) trans and pre can thereby become separated from each other to an extreme degree.
+Because of extreme specialisation with respect to Band 2 (at least with respect to rational cognitive type understanding) trans and pre can thereby become separated from each other to a considerable degree.

 So we refer to Band 2 (the middle band) as representing personal development (i.e. neither pre nor trans).